drausin/libri/deploy/cloud/README.md

     $ minikube service librarians-0 --url
     http://192.168.99.100:30100

-If using a GCE cluster, get an external address from one of the nodes
+If using a GCP cluster, get an external address from one of the nodes

     $ gcloud compute instances list
     NAME                                      ZONE        MACHINE_TYPE   PREEMPTIBLE  INTERNAL_IP  EXTERNAL_IP      STATUS